laravel-admin/wordpress/readme.md

 This project has two main goals

-*1 Get Wordpress as a depency within your Laravel App *2 Access the Wordpress data on a Eloquent like approach.
+1. Get Wordpress as a depency within your Laravel App.
+2. Access the Wordpress data on a Eloquent like approach.

+To achieve this we combined two great libraries from Github.
+For Wordpress as a dependency we use John P. Bloch's [composer added Wordpress] (https://github.com/johnpbloch/wordpress).

+To access the data with an Eloquent Approad we use the outstanding library from Junio Grossi; [Corcel] (https://github.com/corcel/corcel)